brybrophy/react-sorcerer/README.md

 **NEW IN VERSION 2.x.x**
 Sorcerer now includes an imageProcessor!
 Details documented below.
+There are some breaking changes from version 1, noted in parenthesis in the props section below.

 Sorcerer is a react component that builds a srcset for your img tags.